twitter/twemoji/README.md

 Once executed through `node twemoji-generator.js`, and after installing via `npm install` dependencies, this file will create a fresh new copy of all libraries.

 This means that if you'd like to change or improve `twemoji`, you should probably do it inside the `createTwemoji` function at the bottom of `twemoji-generator.js` instead of directly in the library, unless it's not just for testing purpose.

-## Future Plans: Unicode 8.0 and Diversity

-The twemoji project currently adheres to the [7.0 Unicode version](http://www.unicode.org/charts/PDF/Unicode-7.0/U70-1F300.pdf) and supports 872 different emoji.
-In the future, we hope to work with the community to support Unicode 8.0 additions like [Diversity](http://www.unicode.org/reports/tr51/#Diversity).

 ## Attribution Requirements